Cinderella-Man/hedgehog/README.md

 # Hedgehog

+*Note*: This branch is unique as it's a fresh code and it won't be extended further as it was created to support the "build in 15 minutes" teaser/refresher video.
+Readme below is limited to the functionality that was part of the video.

 Repository created to follow along with the [Create a cryptocurrency trading bot in Elixir](https://www.youtube.com/playlist?list=PLxsE19GnjC5Nv1CbeKOiS5YqGqw35aZFJ) course.

 Each subsequent video has an assigned git branch that stores a state of the code after it.

-For anyone interested in an ebook version of the course, I've published one at [LeanPub](https://leanpub.com/create-a-cryptocurrency-trading-bot-in-elixir).
+For anyone interested in an ebook version of the course, I've published one at [https://www.elixircryptobot.com](https://www.elixircryptobot.com).

 ## Limit of Liability/Disclaimer of Warranty